Simply put, Preventative Maintenance is scheduled checks (Programmed Maintenance) done regularly over time.

 - exit signs & emergency lighting in common areas that are entry & exit points on strata lots, commercial premises, industrial complexes, need to be checked as part of the fire inspection every 6 or 12 months depending on the fire routine inspection per company

-- this may also be relevant to some residential for mixed use residential & commercial premises (i.e. retail at the base of the building & units on top of any number
+- this may also be relevant to some residential for mixed use, or residential & commercial premises (i.e. retail at the base of the building & units on top of any number)

-- roof gutter cleaning every 3-6 months depending on roof traffic (means the amount of trees, the kind of tress immediately surrounding the roof area & how often the trees drop leaves
+- roof gutter cleaning every 3-6 months depending on roof traffic (roof traffic in this respect means the amount of trees & the kind of tress immediately surrounding the roof area & how often the trees drop leaves)

-- this also is a preventative measure as you are already up on the roof & can check for any broken roof tiles or if a sheet roof any loose or missing screws or roof flashing not secured or incorrectly installed
+- this also is a preventative measure as you are already up on the roof & can check for any broken roof tiles or if roof sheeting has failed of if there are any loose or missing screws or roof flashing not secured or incorrectly installed

-Mentioned in the next point, Preventative Maintenance which involves scheduling which anticipates potential danger to persons or property is Risk Based Maintenance, & this should be a crucial element of your Preventative Maintenance Plan.
+Mentioned in the next point, Preventative Maintenance which involves scheduling anticipating potential danger to persons or property is Risk Based Maintenance and this should be a crucial element of your Preventative Maintenance Plan.

 Risk Based Maintenance Sydney